-Management believes Adjusted EBITDA is an important measure of operating performance, which is used by the chief operating decision maker as one of the measurements to evaluate the performance of each of our reportable segments.
+Management believes Adjusted EBITDA is an important measure of operating performance, which is used by the chief operating decision maker as one of the measurements to help determine the allocation of costs and resources to our reportable segments.
 Adjusted EBITDA should not be considered a substitute for the reported results prepared in accordance with GAAP.
 See the "Non-GAAP Financial Measures" section below for both the definition of Adjusted EBITDA and the reconciliation from GAAP to the non-GAAP measurement.